lsblakk/pystar/docs/webapp.rst

 As the Python comment above points out, you should always return an HttpResponseRedirect after successfully dealing with POST data.
 This tip isn't specific to Django; it's just good Web development practice.
-That way, if the web surfer hits ''reload'', they get the success page again, rather than re-doing the action.
+That way, if the web surfer hits ``reload``, they get the success page again, rather than re-doing the action.

 We are using the reverse() function in the HttpResponseRedirect constructor in this example.